 - The first part is the Listening Test; this takes 30 minutes and you will need to answer 40 questions.
-The recording will be played once only.
+The recording will be played only once.
 At the end of the listening test you will be given 10 minutes to transfer yours answers from the question booklet to the answer sheet.

-- The second part is the Reading Test; you will be provided 60 minutes to answer 40 questions and to transfer your answers onto the answer sheet.
+- The second part is the Reading Test; you will be given 60 minutes to answer 40 questions and to transfer your answers onto the answer sheet.

 - The third part is the Writing Test; you will be required to write two short essays (of at least 150 and 250 words respectively) in one hour.
 You should spend 20 minutes on the first and 40 minutes on the second task.

-- The Speaking Test can be held up to 7 days before or after the nominated Test Day.
+- The Speaking Test can be held up to seven days before or after the nominated Test Day.

 IELTS Malta offers candidates the opportunity to apply for IELTS Pre-testing throughout the year.
 The good news is it’s free!
 This is the best way to test your proficiency skills in Listening, Reading and Writing.
 Pre-tests are administered with strict test conditions - the same conditions as if you were sitting for an IELTS Test.